kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 } ReKeySeedContext
 ~~~~

+OPEN QUESTIONS

+- How can clients send private and authenticated extension-specific data along with a commit?
+Maybe Safe API can give wrap authenticated_data in FramedContent to give extensions a safe way to do this?
+E.g. we want to communicate "This subgroup commit creates an epoch from which I'm deriving the seeds for a virtual client R in supergroup G with commit

+## Update Proposals in Supergroups.

+OPEN QUESTIONS

+- Raises similar questions as for KPs.
+How to minimize commits while getting PFCS for leaf_node in Updates.

+### Sub-goup Membership Change
+Commits in subgroup are just like for MLS with the following additions.

+- Privately send all representatives' states to new members in welcome message.

+- When removing subgroup members MUST expire all representatives' secrets.
+KP's deleted (and replaced).
+Commits (or updates) in all supergroups. (pfui!)
+Security Consideration: Remove from subgroup not complete until all old KP's revoked, supergroup commits done, and update proposals commited too in supergroup.

+OPEN QUESTIONS

+- What to do about external joins? "clients obtain representatives' states out-of-band"? external joiners can revoke & replace reprsentatives' KPs?

 ## Challenge-Based Application Messages.
 Needed so that emulator clients dont collide on key/nonce pairs when concurrently sending in a supergroup.
 See random-access mode in git branch app-msgs for details.